 Local EV Charger Regulations

-Typically, the EVSE Permit Review must be filled out and reviewed by the city before it will issue a permit.
-But for homeowners who want to install an EV charger in an existing dwelling, the process—and guidelines—are much more straightforward.
+Typically, the EVSE Permit Review for your area must be filled out and reviewed by the city before it will issue a permit for the work.
+But if you’re just a local homeowner who wants to install your own, the process (and guidelines) are much more straightforward:

 • In most cases, one and two-family homes qualify for express permit processing.
-You still need to apply for a permit through San Mateo County before the work can start, but the level of scrutiny and amount of info needed is much, much lower.
+You still need to apply for a permit, but the level of scrutiny and amount of info needed is much, much lower.

 • For Level 2 charger installations, you need the right electric vehicle supply equipment (EVSE).
 This includes a dedicated 240-volt circuit and all relevant conduits (wiring).
-If your home can’t currently support this level of capacity, you may need an upgrade.
+If your home can’t currently support this level of capacity, we can help you upgrade.

-Permits and regulations can be tricky to navigate, but they help protect you from fines and low-quality work.
-Our licensed electricians handle this for you so you can be sure that your new EV charger meets or exceeds local and national requirements.
+Permits and regulations can be a pain to navigate, but they help protect you from fines and low-quality work.
+The good news is we can make this part of the process completely painless for you by handling the application on your behalf!

 Infographic with a Caccia Plumbing logo and detailed Step-By-Step Guide to Installing an EV Charger